codescape/jira-scrum-poker/docs/join-scrum-poker-session.md

 ### Choose your preferred way

-To join a currently running Scrum Poker session there are basically two ways in doing so.
+To join a currently running Scrum Poker session there are basically three ways in doing so.

 #### Find your session in the Active Sessions list